-Ideally, I’d like to have the brewery build done by the end of October.
-We moved in the house on September 19th.
+Ideally, I’d like to have the brewery build done in 40 days.
+We moved into the house on September 19th.
 And the first contractor gave me an estimate for the plumbing on September 23rd.

 On top of that, I’m keeping track of all my spending in a Google Sheet.
 This includes any new supplies I order and contracting work.